Data-drone/spark_data_eng_template/README.md

 ## TODO

 - Still need to work out why we need to define the ipaddress for HiveMetastore
+- Look into users and permissions
+  -- We created a database/schema using jovyan user a table was then written into it using root user.
+After that was not able to access the table

 ## Thrift Issues